Chinatowns in the United States: Brooklyn

+Staten Island

+New Dorp is home to a "...burgeoning Chinese community."
+The area also includes Midland Beach to the north.

 Ohio

 Cleveland

+Chinatown, "Asiatown" as found in an enclave of downtown Cleveland, Ohio.

 The Chinatown in Cleveland is an ethnic neighborhood established in the late nineteenth century.
 A majority of Chinese Ohioans lived in northeastern Ohio, where they worked in factories or established their own businesses to provide their fellow Chinese Americans with traditional Chinese products.
 For most of the second half of the nineteenth century, Cleveland, which had the largest Chinese-American population in Ohio, had fewer than one hundred Chinese residents.
 They settled along Ontario Street, where they established Chinatown.
 For most of its history, Cleveland's Chinatown consisted of only one city block and contained several Chinese restaurants, laundries, and specialty stores.
 Initially, most Chinese in Cleveland lived in Chinatown to surround themselves with people of similar cultural beliefs and also to escape the animosity of Cleveland's other residents.
 By World War II, the city's Chinese population had increased to almost nine hundred.
 With the communist takeover of China in the late 1940s, an increase in Chinese immigration occurred to the United States, including to Ohio.
 Most of these new migrants came from Hong Kong or Taiwan.Over time, especially by the 1960s, many Chinese Clevelanders began to move into new neighborhoods, as Cleveland's other residents became more tolerant of the Chinese.